mollywilliams/grace-notes.github.io/_topics/barrier.md

 Propitiation is the work of the Lord Jesus Christ by which He appeases the wrath of God and conciliates Him who would otherwise be offended by our sin and would demand that we pay the penalty for it.

-Propitiation is translated from the Greek ’ (**hilasterion**), meaning “that which expiates or propitiates” or “the gift which procures propitiation”.
+Propitiation is translated from the Greek 'ιλαστεριον (**hilasterion**), meaning “that which expiates or propitiates” or “the gift which procures propitiation”.
 The word is also used in the New Testament for the place of propitiation, the “mercy seat”.
 Heb.
 9:5.
 There is frequent similar use of **hilasterion** in the Septuagint.
 Ex.
 25:18 ff.
 The mercy seat was sprinkled with atoning blood on the day of atonement (Lev.
 16:14), representing that the righteous sentence of the Law had been executed, changing a judgment seat into a mercy seat (Heb.
 9:11-15; compare with “throne of grace” in Heb.
 4:14-16; place of communion, Ex.
 25:21-22).

-Another Greek word, ’ (**hilasmos**), is used for Christ as our propitiation.
+Another Greek word, 'ιλασµος (**hilasmos**), is used for Christ as our propitiation.
 1 John 2:2; 4:10, and for “atonement” in the Septuagint (Lev.
 25:9).
 The thought in the Old Testament sacrifices and in the New Testament fulfillment is that Christ completely satisfied the just demands of a holy God for judgment on sin by His death on the cross.

 God, foreseeing the cross, is declared righteous in forgiving sins in the Old Testament period as well as in justifying sinners under the new